 |Typical (first generation)||Atypical (second generation)|

-- Extrapyramidal motor side effects: Motor disturbances are the result of direct or indirect blockade of D2 receptors in the nigostriatal dopaminergic pathway.
-First generation antipsychotic drugs are traditionally associated with a greater incidence of motor disturbances compared to atypical antipsychotics.
-However, even the atypical antipsychotics can cause extrapyramidal effects, including olanzapine, quetiapine and risperidone.
+Motor disturbances are the result of direct or indirect blockade of D2 receptors in the nigrostriatal dopaminergic pathway.
+The first-generation antipsychotic drugs are traditionally associated with a greater incidence of motor disturbances, compared to atypical antipsychotics.
+However, even the atypical antipsychotics can cause extrapyramidal effects, including olanzapine, quetiapine, and risperidone.

-- Endocrine effects: Blockade of dopamine receptors in the tuberoinfundibular pathway results in increased prolactin secretion, as one of the functions of dopamine is to suppress prolactin.
-Hyperprolactinemia can lead to menstrual irregularities, breast enlargement and galactorrhea.
+Blockade of dopamine receptors in the tuberoinfundibular pathway results in increased prolactin secretion, as one of the functions of dopamine is to suppress prolactin.
+Hyperprolactinemia can lead to menstrual irregularities, breast enlargement, and galactorrhea.

-- Anti-muscarinic effects: Blockade of muscarinic cholinergic receptors may cause effects such as dry mouth and eyes, blurred vision, increased intraocular pressure, urinary retention, constipation and confusion.
+Blockade of muscarinic cholinergic receptors may cause effects such as dry mouth and eyes, blurred vision, increased intraocular pressure, urinary retention, constipation, and confusion.

-- Metabolic and cardiovascular side effects: A very important side effect to consider.
-Antipsychotics can cause weight gain, diabetes mellitus and cardiovascular disease.
-These side effects are more common with the second-generation atypical antipsychotics, such as olanzapine, clozapine and quetiapine.
+This group of side effects is very important to consider.
+Antipsychotics can cause weight gain, diabetes mellitus, and cardiovascular disease.
+These side effects are more common with the second-generation atypical antipsychotics, such as olanzapine, clozapine, and quetiapine.
 As a result, the cardiovascular health of patients on antipsychotics needs to be monitored closely.

-- Sexual dysfunction: Decreased libido and erectile dysfunction may occur in men, and is a result of a combination of dopamine, adrenergic and muscarinic receptor blockade.
+Decreased libido and erectile dysfunction may occur in men.
+Those conditions are a result of a combination of dopamine, adrenergic and muscarinic receptor blockade.

-- Neuroleptic malignant syndrome: a rare syndrome, occurring in 1-2% of patients, characterized by hyperthermia, muscle rigidity, mental confusion and autonomic nervous system dysfunction.
-This syndrome is fatal in 10-20% of cases as it can cause renal or cardiovascular failure.
-Treatment is by immediate cessation of the antipsychotic drug, and administration bromocriptine, a dopamine receptor agonist, and dantrolene, a skeletal muscle relaxant.
+A rare syndrome occurring in 1—2 % of patients.
+It is characterized by hyperthermia, muscle rigidity, mental confusion, and autonomic nervous system dysfunction.
+This syndrome is fatal in 10—20 % of the cases as it can cause renal or cardiovascular failure.
+Treatment is by the immediate cessation of the antipsychotic drug and administration of bromocriptine, a dopamine receptor agonist, and dantrolene, a skeletal muscle relaxant.